(214) 390-7947 (Overseas Callers)

 Impacts of volunteering with elephants in Sri Lanka

-Your dedicated care to your assigned elephant will contribute greatly to its daily quality of life, and you will connect with the individual animal while getting to know more about this captivating species.
+Your dedicated care for your assigned elephant will contribute greatly to its daily quality of life, and you will connect with the individual animal while getting to know more about this captivating species.

 Your work in the eco-farm is a great chance to learn about local, sustainable farming practices and non-chemical fertilizers.
 You will also contribute to the project’s future goal of providing elephant dung fertilizer to poor farmers, giving them an environmentally friendly way to grow their crops and hopefully offering the villagers a new perspective on human-elephant relations.